Riduan Isamuddin: Hambali goes underground

-for the bombings of several churches in the region, and wanted for the Bali bombing and a failed plot on several targets in Singapore.
+for the bombings of several churches in the region, and wanted for the Bali bombings and a failed plot on several targets in Singapore.

 Capture

 Hambali used a series of safe-houses throughout Southeast Asia, especially Thailand and Cambodia, to move around.
 While he was in Ayutthaya, Thailand, 75 kilometres north of Bangkok, he was planning a terrorist attack against several Thai hotels and the Asia Pacific Economic Cooperation summit (APEC) in Bangkok in October 2003.
 Hambali had used a false Spanish passport to enter Thailand while his wife used her Malaysian passport.

 Thai police found him as part of a joint operation between the Thai police and the CIA on August 11, 2003.
 The twenty uniformed and undercover police smashed down the door to his one bedroom apartment in Ayutthaya, and arrested him and 33-year-old Noralwizah Lee Abdullah, a Chinese Malaysian who was considered to be his wife.
 Hambali was wearing a pair of jeans, a T-shirt, a baseball cap, and a pair of sunglasses.
 Police also seized explosives and firearms in the property.
 It marked the end of a 20-month hunt for Hambali, who was 37 years of age when he was captured.

 According to a 2010 Associated Press report, by March 2004 Hambali was being held at a CIA black site in Rabat, Morocco, and by October of that year he had been transferred to a black site in Bucharest, Romania.
 On September 6, 2006, President George W. Bush confirmed that Hambali was being held by the CIA and revealed that he had been transferred to Guantanamo Bay.
 His wife is now in Malaysian custody.

-A On September 8, 2006, Indonesia formally requested access to Hambali to ensure a fair trial.
+On September 8, 2006, Indonesia formally requested access to Hambali to ensure a fair trial.

 Hambali is also wanted in the Philippines for the transfer of explosives on Filipino soil in an attempt to transport them to Singapore.